hamed/snowWhiteNoise/README.md

 * Your ears are responsive up to 20KHz,
 * Many acquisition devices works at 30KHz,
-* The sound card of your PC‌ is at best 196KHz.
+* The sound card of your PC is at best 196KHz.

 To change sampling rate, find this line:
 	samplingRate = 200000   # Sampling rate per second.